os-climate/sostrades-dev-tools/docs/source/installation.md

 This section outlines how to organize your environment and folders for installation.

 ### 2.1 Setup Prerequisites
-If a prior SoSTrades installation relying on `PYTHONPATH` exists, it must be disabled to avoid conflicts.
-To do this:

-- Open the Windows Control Panel and delete the `PYTHONPATH` environment variable.

 #### 2.1.1 Common Prerequisites

 > - 10 GB of disk space.